Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Intelligence Officer* (Nemesis)

 The militia's intelligence officers are experts in blackmail, extortion and bribery.
-They will, with their agents hidden in plain sight, learn everything necessary for an arrest and remaking of a dissident, or for the blackmail of an innocent party accidentally privy to vital intelligence, hanging over them the truth of their sexual depravity (information learnt years ago and stored on file in case of such an occaison).
+They will, with their agents hidden in plain sight, learn everything necessary for an arrest and remaking of a dissident, or for the blackmail of an innocent party accidentally privy to vital intelligence, hanging over them the truth of their sexual depravity (information learnt years ago and stored on file in case of such an occasion).
 Files are kept on many citizens.

 *Combat/Social/General Power Level*: 3/4/3